Slavery in the Byzantine Empire: Prices

-Transition from slave labour to free
+Transition from slavery to serfdom

-Yet it is probable that ordinary labour in towns was conducted on a system like that introduced by Diocletian, whereby the labourer was bound to pursue a hereditary calling, but received wages and provided his own keep.
+It is probable that ordinary labour in towns was conducted on a system like that introduced by Diocletian, whereby the labourer was bound to pursue a hereditary calling, but received wages and provided his own keep.
 This is the system indicated in the tenth-century "Book of the Prefect".
 The "Farmer's Law" of the seventh and eighth centuries shows the free "colonus" working in his village, and the slave working on the large landed proprietor's estate, but both classes tended to fall into the condition of serfs tied to the soil.
 Thus the Byzantine Empire marks an important transitional period from slavery to free labour.
-Emperor Justinian I (r.
-527-565) undertook a major revision and codification of ancient Roman law, including law on slavery.
-He acknowledged that slavery was an unnatural state of human existence and not a feature of natural law.
-The Justinian law retained the principle that a slave was an item of property, but it did not state that a slave was devoid of personality.
-He removed some earlier harsh slave laws.
-For example, he gave to the slaves the right to plead directly and personally for their freedom, and he declared that the master killing his slave commits a murder.